pereorga/Popular-Extensions-Icon-Extractor/README.md

 Popular Extensions Icon Extractor
 =================================

-Simple Python script that extracts icons from the associated extensions of a Windows installation.
-It also converts them to PNG.
+Simple Python script for Windows that extracts the icons of the extensions that have a default icon associated.
+It also converts them to PNG (48x48).

-I coded it to get a set of popular icons of the common extensions, for use in [Infinite Web Folders](https://github.com/pereorga/infinite-web-folders)
+I coded it to get a set of popular icons of the common extensions, for use them in [Infinite Web Folders](https://github.com/pereorga/infinite-web-folders)

 Requirements